-This bill proposes to increase the minimum age for participating in sports betting from 18 to 21 years.
-Specifically, it amends RSA 287-I:1, II to redefine "authorized sports bettor" as an individual who is 21 years of age or older.
-Additionally, it modifies RSA 287-I:7, I to implement age verification measures aimed at preventing access to sports wagering for individuals under the age of 21.
-The new regulations will take effect on January 1, 2026.
+This bill proposes to increase the minimum age for sports betting in New Hampshire from 18 to 21 years.
+Specifically, it amends RSA 287-I:1, II to redefine "authorized sports bettor" as an individual who is 21 years of age or older when placing a sports wager.
+Additionally, it modifies RSA 287-I:7, I to implement age verification measures aimed at blocking access to sports wagering for individuals under the age of 21.
+The new regulations are set to take effect on January 1, 2026.

-The fiscal impact of this legislation is significant, as it is projected to decrease state revenue from sports betting by approximately $320,000 in FY 2026 and by $640,000 in FY 2027 and subsequent years.
-This decrease is attributed to the loss of revenue from bettors aged 18 to 20, who contributed about 1.9% of gross gaming revenue in FY 2024.
-The revenue generated from sports betting is credited to the Lottery Fund, with net revenues subsequently allocated to the state education trust fund.
+The fiscal impact of this bill is significant, as it is projected to decrease state lottery revenue by approximately $320,000 in FY 2026 and by $640,000 in FY 2027 and each subsequent year.
+This decrease is attributed to the loss of revenue from individuals aged 18 to 20, who contributed about 1.9% of gross gaming revenue in FY 2024.
+The Lottery Commission anticipates that this trend will continue, leading to a reduction in funds available for the state education trust fund.

 Statutes affected: